csev/dj4e/assn/paw_users.md

 * Add the template for `login.html` in the correct folder as described in the tutorial.
-If you successfully log in without doing th enext step - you will be redirected to `/accounts/profile/` - we need to change this in the next step.
+If you successfully log in without doing the next step - you will be redirected to `/accounts/profile/` - we need to change this in the next step.

 * Add the `LOGIN_REDIRECT_URL` to `locallibrary/locallibrary/settings.py` as directed in the tutorial and